madutv/spark-twitter-ds/README.md

 `ACCESS_TOKEN_SECRET:` Twitter Access Token Secret

 #### _Twitter Filters_
 These options can be used to filter in specific tweets.
-This is acheived by constructing Twitter's FilterQuery.
+This is achieved by constructing Twitter's FilterQuery.
 Any, all or none of these options may be provided.
 If none is provided, then sample tweets as provided by TwitterStream streamed.

 `follow:` Comma seperated user ids
 `track:` Comma seperated list of tags/text